 Joining the UTZ program means farmers have to implement practices that are good for their business, people and the planet.
-In return we believe these efforts lead to benefits for farmers too.
+In return, we believe these efforts lead to benefits for farmers too.
 Today, we’re taking a closer look at the human side of the UTZ program.
-We sat down with Beth Hearn, corporate communication specialist at UTZ, to learn about the concrete ways UTZ certification contributes to a better life for farmers, workers and their families.
+We sat down with Beth Hearn, Senior Manager Organizational Communication, to learn about the concrete ways UTZ certification contributes to a better life for farmers, workers and their families.

 Better incomes for farmers

-UTZ works with more than 850,000 farmers.
-For them, one of the main motivations to join the UTZ program is to improve their income.
+More than 1.1 million farmers are part of the UTZ program.
+For them, one of the main motivations to join the program is to improve their income.
 Training in good agricultural practices means farmers can increase their productivity – growing more while reducing their costs, and often improving the quality of their harvest as well.

 Another important factor is training in how to diversify their income – for example, growing other crops alongside coffee, cocoa or tea.
 This helps protect the farmer’s income if one crop is particularly affected by the weather conditions, pests or diseases.